 Peppermint Crunch Sugar Cookies

-- Bake cookies per package instructions, then transfer to a wire rack to cool completely, about 30 minutes.
+Bake cookies per package instructions, then transfer to a wire cooling rack to cool completely, about 30 minutes.

 - When ready to decorate, prepare another baking sheet with parchment paper.
 Set aside.

-- Add white chocolate chips and shortening to a microwave save bowl.
+Add white chocolate chips and shortening to a microwave safe bowl.
 Heat chips for 15 seconds in the microwave, then stir with a spatula for 1 minute.
 Continue heating and stirring until white chocolate chips have melted and mixture completely smooth.

-- Dip cookies in white chocolate and gently shake off excess.
-Tip: hold dipped cookie horizontal and use a spatula to scrap off excess chocolate from the back of the cookie.
+Dip cookies in white chocolate and gently shake off excess.
+Tip: hold dipped cookie horizontal and use a spatula to scrape off excess chocolate from the back of the cookie.
 This will make sure that excess chocolate doesn't pool around the cookies.